ATI-Wuhan/WhatieSDK_Cloud/README.md

             The dps of light mode has a key "l" which is lowercase of "L", no number "1".

-            The light's dps only lightMode is Integer value, the others are all String values.
+            The light's dps only lightMode is Integer value and which has a fixed value in every light mode , the others are all String values which could be set as needed.

             - lightMode1: adjust the brightness value of light

             ```json
             {
                 "dps": {
-                    "l": "25",
+                    "l": "25", // brightness value
-                    "lightMode": 1
+                    "lightMode": 1 // fixed value
                 }
             }
             ```